albertoRamon/Kylin/KylinWithQlik/README.md

   Be careful with 64 bits and SP1, its mandatory

-  I tested on Windows 2012 and didn’t Work
+  I have tested it on Windows 2012 and didn’t Work
 * Framework .Net 4.5.2
 * 1.5 GB of free Disk Space